-The Assured Information contained within the Brambles 2017 Sustainability Review and accessible through the 'Sustainability Review' section of Brambles Limited's website .The Selected Sustainability Information subject to assurance as presented in the 2016 Sustainability Review is identified below:
+The Assured Information contained within the Brambles 2018 Sustainability Review and accessible through the 'Sustainability Review' section of Brambles Limited's website.
+The Selected Sustainability Information subject to assurance as presented in the 2018 Sustainability Review is identified below:

-Selected Sustainability Information Page reference Measure positive impact of pooling model through savings of emissions, water, wood, waste, food waste and trees 4 & 7 Savings from pooling model per employee, both absolute savings and equivalent annual US household energy use, garbage trucks, Olympic sized swimming pools and trees 30 Carbon emissions and kilometres saved through transport collaboration 4 Brambles injury frequency rate 4 Brambles employee survey results (% participation, engagement and % enablement results) 4 & 14 Women in leadership (% at board and in management) 4 & 16 Gender salary ratio for management and group 16 % and volume of certified lumber and % of chain of custody lumber 4,19 & 21 Year on year change in carbon dioxide emissions per unit 23 Year on year change in energy from certified renewable sources 24 Scope 1 and scope 2 emissions 23 % of pallet and RPC sites with alternative uses for waste 25 Volunteer hours and volunteer hours per employee 4
+Selected Sustainability Information Page reference Measure positive impact of pooling model through savings of emissions, water, wood, waste, food waste and trees 7 Carbon emissions and kilometres saved and customers participating in transport collaboration projects 7 and 12 2017 Brambles Employee Survey results (% participation, engagement and % enablement results) 7 and 15 Brambles Injury Frequency Rate (BIFR) 7 and 16 Women in leadership (% at board and in management) 7 and 18 Gender salary ratio by level 18 % and volume of certified lumber and % of chain of custody lumber 7, 20 and 22 Year on year change in carbon dioxide emissions per unit delivered 7 and 24 % energy and Year on Year change from certified renewable sources 7 and 24 Scope 1 and scope 2 emissions 24 % of largest pallet and RPC sites with alternative uses for waste 7 and 25 Volunteer value in \$USD, volunteer hours and volunteer hours per employee 7 and 27 Savings from pooling model per employee, both absolute savings and equivalent annual US household energy use, garbage trucks, water tank trucks and trees 29

-KPMG has not been engaged to, and do not, provide assurance in respect of the application of the GRI G4 reporting guidelines or claims included in the 2017 Sustainability Review, this document or other pages of the Brambles website, other than the Assured Information as identified above.
+KPMG has not been engaged to, and do not, provide assurance in respect of the application of the GRI G4 reporting guidelines or claims included in the 2018 Sustainability Review, this document or other pages of the Brambles website, other than the Assured Information as identified above.